 Alex Wolf is passionate about software development and mastering new technologies.
 He has several years of experience working almost exclusively with the .NET Framework and related platforms.
 Alex is also a Microsoft Certified Professional in both MVC Application development and HTML 5 technologies.
 He loves learning new things!

-Course Overview everyone.
-My name is Alex Wolff and welcome to this course on designing and building enterprise blazer applications.
-Blazer is an exciting new part of DOT Net that offers promising tools for building rich Web interfaces with C Sharp.
-Now, whenever a framework is released, many developers are quick to build experimental sample abs well.
-The goal of this course is to go further with Blazer to evolve from building basic hello world abs to implementing more real world concepts.
+Course Overview [Autogenerated] Hey, everyone, My name is Alex Wolff, and welcome to this course on designing and building enterprise blazer applications.
+Blazer is an exciting new part of .NET that offers promising tools for building rich web interfaces with C#.
+Now, whenever a framework is released, many developers are quick to build experimental sample apps well.
+The goal of this course is to go further with Blazer to evolve from building basic hello world apps to implementing more real world concepts.
 So in this course we will learn how to design our components and applications in a sustainable way.
 We'll explore important architectural topics like dependency, injection and routing in depth.
-We'll also see how to consume in share components in a reusable way to enhance our productivity.
-Rich Web apps frequently interact with a variety of AP eyes, so we'll also go in depth with age to __ Communication and Blazer finally will also explore more advanced form concepts that surface as an application _____ and complexity.
+We'll also see how to consume and share components in a reusable way to enhance our productivity.
+Rich web apps frequently interact with a variety of APIs, so we'll also go in depth with HTTP.
+Communication in Blazer finally will also explore more advanced form concepts that surface as an application grows in complexity.
 By the end of this course, you'll gain a deeper understanding of how to build applications with blazer and how common patterns and features are implemented in this new framework.
-This course does assume practical experience with Web technologies like HTML and CSS.
-It also assumes at least basic working knowledge of DOT, Net and blazer.
-Ideally, you should feel comfortable with essential blazer concepts like components, service's forms and data binding.
-As long as you've built a basic starter app with Blazer, you're probably good to go.
+This course does assume practical experience with web technologies like HTML and CSS.
+It also assumes at least basic working knowledge of .NET and blazer.
+Ideally, you should feel comfortable with essential blazer concepts like components, services, forms and data binding.
+As long as you've built a basic starter app with blazer, you're probably good to go.
 So I hope you'll join me on this journey to explore how to build more meaningful applications with Blazer right here on Pluralsight.